Pediatric Rehabilitation Therapy For Health Complications In Premature Babies

 How Can Speech Therapy For Children Help?

-This includes articulation disorders and dysarthria.
+This includes articulation disorders and as well as dysarthria.

 If your baby has been diagnosed with cerebral palsy, it’s a good idea to book your appointment with a speech therapist at District Speech as soon as possible.